atuttle/blog/blog/2023/what-to-do-when-drowning-in-technical-debt.md

 \* \* \*{style="text-align:center"}

-I am far from the first to champion the concept of "[Appetite](https://37signals.com/seven-shipping-principles#appetite)" in software planning.[^2]
+I am of course championing the concept of [Appetite](https://37signals.com/seven-shipping-principles#appetite) in software planning.[^2]

 [^2]: I am not a fan of DHH / 37Signals, but this was the first place I became aware of the concept.
 Credit where it's due, I guess.